 It can be very easy to spend time on Facebook or Instagram or Pinterest (or the internet in general!) and come up with a ginormous list of what you “should” be doing in your school counseling program.
 Excellent and effective comprehensive school counseling programs aren’t a list of specific lessons or activities or celebrations, though.
 Great counseling programs meet the needs of their students.
 This means they look different.
 You can ROCK as a counselor and not do #allthethings.
 Your students can develop socially and emotionally and academically and behaviorally as a result of your work even if you don’t check off all of the boxes created by others.

 I’m a school counselor – I’ll even say I’m a GOOD school counselor – and I don’t:

 Celebrate Red Ribbon Week

 I try to limit the number of “weeks” I do.
 It keeps what we do do more special.
 It gives room for other specialists at the school (like the librarian) to do celebratory weeks.
 And it prevents me from driving my teachers crazy.
 Red Ribbon Week doesn’t make the cut for lots of reasons.
-1) Drug prevention at the elementary level is more about developing assertiveness and self-competence and coping skills, 2) bullying prevention is not a week, it’s a culture, and 3) it feels a bit like a money grab vs. something super valuable to our students.
+1) Drug prevention at the elementary level is more about developing assertiveness and self-competence and coping skills, 2) bullying prevention is not a week, it’s a culture, and 3) the original movement seems to have gotten a little convoluted over time.